lollipopman/bash-ini-builtin-blog-post/README.md

 };
 ```

-As we did with the `sleep` builtin we initialize a `builtin` struct that
+As we did with the `sleep` builtin we initialize a `struct builtin` that
 includes our `ini_doc` array as well as our short doc string.
 The second
 member of the struct is the `sh_builtin_func_t` which is the `main`
 function of our builtin.